The Clear Edge

 Prevention is 20X cheaper than recovery.

 Henrik spent 4 weeks in emergency protocol recovering from Growth Burnout.
-Cost: Estimated $15K in delayed projects, 60+ hours of crisis management, and significant stress.
+Cost: estimated $15K in delayed projects, 60+ hours of crisis management, and significant stress.

 The systems that prevent burnout also accelerate growth.
 They’re not overhead, they’re infrastructure.